- 600g icing sugar, sifted

 - cocoa powder, to taste

-Beat 600g sifted icing sugar and 300g butter together, with your chosen flavouring and colouring if using, until smooth.
+Beat 600g sifted icing sugar and 300g butter together with your chosen flavouring and colouring if using, add 2-3 tablespoons of boiling water to loosen and beat until smooth.

 Fill a piping bag with a star nozzle and pipe onto cupcakes or smear in the middle and over the top of a 20cm cake using a palette knife.